 |No out-of-pocket limit||Annual out-of-pocket limits for in-network care and combined in-network and out-of-network care (varies by plan)||Annual out-of-pocket limit for in-network care (maximum is $6,700 in 2019)|

-Remember, if you enroll in a PPO you cannot sign up for stand-alone prescription drug coverage.
-Make sure your PPO plan provides Part D coverage if you need it.
+Remember, if you enroll in an HMO or PPO you cannot sign up for stand-alone prescription drug coverage.
+Make sure your plan provides Part D coverage if you need it.

 If you have Original Medicare, you also have the choice to purchase a supplemental insurance policy, or Medigap.
 Medigap plans cover Medicare cost-sharing and offer other benefits, but charge an additional premium.
 You cannot enroll in a Medigap plan if you have Medicare Advantage.